 Government Affairs Committee

-Purpose: Monitors and provides direction for federal and state issues impacting smoke, fire and carbon monoxide alarm and detector products.
+This group monitors and provides direction for federal and state issues impacting smoke, fire and carbon monoxide alarm and detector products.

 - top -